indygreg/PyOxidizer/docs/config_api.rst

 ``standalone_dynamic``
    This is like ``standalone`` but the distribution must have a dynamically linked ``libpython``.

-``windows_embeddable``
-   A Windows-only distribution format defined by a zip file.
-These distributions are produced by the official Python project. **Support for this distribution flavor is experimental, doesn't fully work, and may be removed in a future release because it may not be viable.**

 The ``pyoxidizer`` binary has a set of known distributions built-in which are automatically available and used by this function.
 Typically you don't